 The avionics system is responsible for gathering telemetry data and controlling staging events during the course of flight such as ignition, parachute deployment, or payload activation.

-The airframe is the structure that houses all of the subsystems, providing aerodynamic stability as well as protection for components subjected to other forces during flight while using the lightest and most durable materials possible to maximize thrust force.
+The airframe is the structure that houses all of the subsystems, providing aerodynamic stability as well as protection for components subjected to other forces

 The recovery system is responsible for safely landing the rocket back on the ground by deploying a multi-parachute system at precisely the right moments during its descent.